JPachecoZ/Landify/README.md

    `npm install`

-3. Run the commands explained in the `Development server` issue.

-## Development server

-Run `ng serve` for a dev server.
+3. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Credentials

-To authenticate use these credentials:
+4. To authenticate and navigate to the `/posts` route use these credentials:

     email: javier@mail.com
     password: 123456

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help